keith-flynn/machines-received/README.md

 > The machines-received repository is a "soft" fork of [ninjascripts](https://github.com/keith-flynn/ninjascripts/) and maintains the original upstream version's history.
 ---
 ##### Machine form factors: (**T**)ower, (**D**)esktop, (**S**)mall, (**U**)ltrasmall, (**M**)ini
+##### - Though not pictured here, Mini is the only form factor this example CSV contains.
+##### - They are typically less than half the size of an Ultrasmall form factor.
 ---
 <img src="https://www.dell.com/community/image/serverpage/image-id/22944i9A5AA4C46F5980DE?v=v2" width="400"/>